 Since the USC plan requires you make a 5% contribution from each paycheck to obtain the university’s 5% match, you do not want to over-contribute to the supplemental category and not leave enough “room” for the university’s 5% basic match.

-Step 2 – Subtract the basic matched contribution from the IRS limit: $18,500, or $24,500 for those over age 50, to determine the amount available for supplemental retirement.
+- Step 2 – Subtract the basic matched contribution from the IRS limit (updated annually) to determine the amount available for supplemental retirement.
 Reduce from the available amount any supplemental retirement already contributed.
 You can find YTD information on your payslip.

-Remember, when you make a pre-tax election, it will take effect in the NEXT pay period, not the current pay period.
+Remember, when you make a change to the amount of your contribution, it will take effect in the NEXT pay period, not the current pay period.

 The Participant Fee Disclosure Notice, required by the Department of Labor, was developed to help ensure that participants (and also employees who are not participating or not yet eligible to participate) receive sufficient information regarding their plan and the investment options available to them.

 USC has directed TIAA, one of the investment providers available under the USC Retirement Savings Program, to collect this data from all of the vendors and present their information in a combined notice.
 This publication contains information that can help you make informed decisions about any account you may have in the retirement plan and includes: